steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 for use in training and inference.
 It provides efficient table-batched embedding functionality, data layout transformation, and quantization support.

-For more information about FB GEMM, see the `PyTorch FBGEMM GitHub <https://github.com/pytorch/FBGEMM>`_ and the `PyTorch FBGEMM documentation <https://pytorch.org/FBGEMM/>`_.
+For more information about FBGEMM, see the `PyTorch FBGEMM GitHub <https://github.com/pytorch/FBGEMM>`_ and the `PyTorch FBGEMM documentation <https://pytorch.org/FBGEMM/>`_.
 The `Meta blog post about FBGEMM <https://engineering.fb.com/2018/11/07/ml-applications/fbgemm/>`_ provides additional background about the library.